surajrao2003/surajrao2003/README.md

 # 💫 About Me:
-Hi there!
-I’m Suraj Rao, a passionate tech engineer who enjoys solving complex problems with well-thought-out algorithms, often with a good cup of tea ☕
+Hello!
+My name is Suraj Rao, and I am a passionate AI engineer with a strong interest in machine learning and computer vision.
+I enjoy solving complex problems with well-thought-out algorithms, often with a good cup of tea ☕

 I currently work as an AI researcher at **IIT Delhi Vision and Graphics Lab**.

 I hold a **B.Tech in Computer Science** from **IIIT Pune**, and my work experience centers on addressing challenges with AI-driven solutions, particularly using **deep learning** and **computer vision**.
 After working on people detection and recognition solutions for video surveillance, I am currently focused on computer vision techniques tailored for driving assistance and autonomous systems, specifically addressing challenges in the Indian context.
+I also try to keep up with the latest advancements in LLMs.

 Feel free to reach out to me via Email or connect on LinkedIn. 😊